vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 ### Get database dump (back-up) files: Connect to Amazon EC2 file directory using FileZilla and SFTP

-You need to set up your connection so you can upload and download files to the AWS server  (database backup files are stored here).
+You need to set up your connection so you can upload and download files to and from the AWS server  (database backup files are stored here).

 1. In Filezilla, go to Edit (Preferences) > Settings > Connection > SFTP, Click "Add key file”

-5. Browse to the location of the "VectorBite.pem" file you just saved and select it.
+5. Browse to the location of the "VectorBite.pem" in the ‘VectorBiteDataPlatform/private’ application folder and select it.

 6. A message box will appear asking your permission to convert the file into ppk format.
 Click Yes, then give the file a name and store it somewhere.